See the page on security for more information.

 A: You can tell Time Machine "forget I ever had this file" by right-clicking it and selecting "Delete all backups of WHATEVER."
 (Thanks, Simon Wagstaff!)

 A: Yes.
 They do different things. iCloud sync backs up some of your files to Apple's network.
-It will back up mail, address book, calendar, photos in Photos, music in iTunes, and "Mobile Documents" created by Apple's iWork applications.
+It will back up mail, contacts, calendar, photos in Photos, music in Music, and "Mobile Documents" created by Apple's iWork applications.
 Time Machine backs up all of your files to your own disk.

 A: Not legally.
-Apple says you can install a single purchase of Lion, Mountain Lion, Mavericks, Yosemite, or El Capitan on "all of your computers."
+Apple says you can install a single purchase of macOS on "all of your computers."
 Installing on a friend's computer violates Apple's license.
 (Currently this restriction is not checked.)

 A: Yes.
 Do a full backup of your hard drive first.
 Then dismount and unplug all external devices before doing an OS upgrade.
 (This is the extra-cautious approach; sometimes it isn't necessary.
 Before upgrading, check www.macintouch.com to see if others have had problems.)